Bound on entanglement in neural quantum states

 Our work suggest several interesting directions for the future.
-Relaxing our analysis beyond feed-forward networks to include, for instance, recurrent neural networks will clarify how neural network topology influences entanglement capacity.
-We expect our analyticity assumptions can be relaxed, e.g. due to similar numerical results on ReLU networks~\cite{supp}.
-Finally, our work raises the possibility that NQS with $O(1)$ nonlinearities and linear-in-$n$ computational scaling could efficiently capture quantum critical states or quantum dynamics to times $t\sim\log n$~\cite{supp}.
+For example, we expect our analyticity assumptions can be relaxed due to similar numerical results on ReLU networks~\cite{supp}.
+In the future, it will be interesting to find upper bounds on expressivity of NQS in terms of other quantities besides entanglement.
+Moreover, our work raises the possibility that NQS with only $O(1)$ nonlinearities and correspondingly small computational scaling could efficiently capture quantum critical states or quantum dynamics to times $t\sim\log n$~\cite{supp}.